This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 The information reported here comes from the following sources:

-• The NATSAL-3 Scottish report published in March 2015 (behavioural indicators, sexual function, coercion and harm).
+• The NATSAL-3 Scottish report, published in March 2015 (behavioural indicators, sexual function, coercion and harm).

-• The 2015 Scottish Social Attitudes (SSA) survey discrimination report published in 2016 (which reports on trends in attitudes to same-sex relationships since 2000).
+• The 2015 Scottish Social Attitudes (SSA) survey discrimination report published in 2016 (which reports on trends in attitudes to same-sex relationships since 2000)

 Contextual information on risk behaviours

-The table below presents data for a small selection of indicators of risky sexual behaviour of potential interest to sexual health service planners and policy makers.
-A wider range of information is available in the NATSAL-3 Scottish report and in the main UK-wide reports.
-Generational differences are evident in the age at which people had their first heterosexual intercourse (people aged 16-45 years are more likely to report having had intercourse before the age of 16 years than those aged 45-74 years).
-Recent sexual behaviour also shows generational differences: people aged 16-29 years are the most likely to have had multiple sexual partners in the past year, and to have had intercourse with two or more partners without a condom in the past year.
-Note that the sample size is too small to be able to present equivalent figures for same-sex experiences.
+NATSAL-3 Scottish report suggests evident generational differences in the age at which people had their first heterosexual intercourse (people aged 16-45 years are more likely to report having had intercourse before the age of 16 years than those aged 45-74 years).
+Furthermore, recent sexual behaviour also shows generational differences: people aged 16-29 years are the most likely to have had multiple sexual partners in the past year, and to have had intercourse with two or more partners without a condom in the past year.
+Note that the sample size in Scotland is too small to be able to present equivalent figures for same-sex experiences.

-Table 2.
-Risk behaviours (adults aged 16-74 years) (2010-12)
+Table 1.
+Risk behaviours (adults aged 16-74 years in Scotland) (2010-12)

 Risk behaviour